 Hire a bagpiper to play for your ceremony, and liven up your after-party with some traditional Gaelic music.
 If you”re really feeling your Irish oats, hire a dance troupe to entertain your guests.

 Add Irish coffee, Jameson Irish whiskey, Baileys Irish Cream, or Kilkenny, Smithwicks, or Guinness or to your drink table.

 Mint green pumps and emerald jewels will add a classy hint of the Emerald Isle for the ladies, and traditional plaid patterns on ties, socks, and pocket squares are excellent ways for the gentlemen to sport the pride of Ireland.
 If you want to go all-out, the groom could wear a kilt, and the bride could choose an Irish gown.

 Offer Traditional Irish Fare

-Corned beef, colcannon, bacon and cabbage, Shepherd”s Pie, lamb stew, Irish Soda Bread, and scones are excellent choices for your St. Paddy”s Day wedding buffet.
+Corned beef, colcannon, bacon and cabbage, Shepherd”s Pie, lamb stew, Irish Soda Bread, and scones are excellent choices for your St. Patty”s Day wedding buffet.